 The LEAP Social Studies assessments include item sets and standalone items, which are not part of a set.
 Sets are designed around one to five related sources and include three to six questions.
 First and foremost, all test items require students to demonstrate their understanding of social studies content knowledge.
-Some test items require students to, not only demonstrate their understanding of social studies content knowledge, but to also apply their social studies skills and practices.
+Some test items require students to not only demonstrate their understanding of social studies content knowledge.
+Some test items require students to not only demonstrate their understanding of social studies content knowledge, but to also apply their social studies skills and practices.
 Test items will not direct students to "use your social studies content knowledge" because the expectation is for students to use their social studies content knowledge on every test item.
 The majority of questions within a set will include a purpose-setting statement directing students to "use" a given source or sources.
 Students are not expected to go to a source to find social studies content knowledge; rather, the sources are provided to support or add to their social studies content knowledge.
 In some cases, such as two-part dependent items or extended-response items, students are expected to deliberately and decisively use the sources to support or refute claims.
 Some item sets may contain one or two questions that do not have purpose-setting statements directing them to a source or sources.
 These are foundational items intended to provide a low-difficulty entry point for all students, but particularly for students with disabilities and English learners.
-Some standalone items will require students to use only their social studies assessment will include a variety of source types, such as adapted excerpts from texts, maps, charts, tables, graphs, diagrams, historical propaganda, and lists of events.
+Some standalone items will require students to use only their social studies knowledge and some may include a source that serves to stimulate thinking or to increase accessibility for students with disabilities and English Learners.
+The social studies assessment will include a variety of source types, such as adapted excerpts from texts, maps, charts, tables, graphs, diagrams, historical propaganda, timelines, and lists of events.